 Medical Students

-The department offers two core courses in Emergency Medicine, encompassing a longitudinal course over the first and second years of Medical School and a required rotation for 3rd and 4th-year students with extensive time in the emergency department, procedure labs and simulations.
-Additionally, the department offers 4 elective advanced courses for medical students interested in more opportunities in Emergency Medicine.
+The department offers 1 core course in Emergency Medicine, a required rotation for 3rd and 4th-year students with extensive time in the emergency department, procedure labs and simulations.
+Additionally, the department offers 7 elective advanced courses for medical students interested in more opportunities in Emergency Medicine.

 William Peterson, MD, MHPE